-- Complete the reentry request form and return it at least one week prior to reentry. - < Contact the Aspire Accounting Office to make arrangements for payment - < Contact the Financial Aid Office, if applicable.
+- Complete the reentry request form and return it at least one week prior to reentry. - Contact the director of student services, who will obtain re-entry clearance from accounting, student financial planning, and the registrar. - Contact the Aspire accounting office to make arrangements for payment - Contact the office of student financial planning, if applicable.